-A kernel compiled with a number of features Fedora usually lacks, such as disk controllers and most filesystems built-in, root over NFS, USB gadgets, forced module unloading and loading, module versioning, in-kernel memtest, Android APIs such as binder and ashmem to add ease of use for the "Anbox" android chroot, page poisoning enabled by default for security, much more.
+A highly optimized kernel compiled with a number of features Fedora usually lacks, such as disk controllers and most filesystems built-in, root over NFS, USB gadgets, forced module unloading and loading, module versioning, in-kernel memtest, Android APIs such as binder and ashmem to add ease of use for the "Anbox" android chroot, page poisoning enabled by default for security, much more.
 Works good without an initramfs.

 This kernel should be able to boot on most systems without an initramfs, with the exceptions of some special setups such as RAID, LVM, and LUKS.
 Btrfs and XFS are builtins, so you can boot those without an initramfs.
 Btrfs runs sanity checks on bootup, to help deal with the sometimes buggy nature of that filesystem.